 Questions - All 3.
-Ple ase indicate your preference for the following: Option 1 - registration, microchipping and de-sexing by six months Option 2 - limited registration at three months; full registration on de-sexing \boxtimes Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Options 1 and 2 are promoting early sterilisation.
-Option 3 would allow for the dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog - if it is to be desexed at all.
-Questions - Veterinarians Fro om 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
+Ple ase indicate your preference for the following: Option 1 - registration, microchipping and de-sexing by six months Option 2 - limited registration at three months; full registration on de-sexing \boxtimes Option 3 - registration at three months; onus on owner to advise when dog de-sexed

+Please provide reasons for your preference: Options 1 and 2 are promoting early sterilisation.
+I am opposed to mandatory de-sexing.

+Option 3 would allow for the dog to be sterilised at an age agreed by the owner and their vet and at an age applicable to that breed - if it is to be de-sexed at all.

+Questions - Veterinarians

+From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
 This would replace the need to issue a sterilisation certificate.

-4. Would you support this approach?
+4. vvouid you support this approach?
+Voc